skippyr/becho/README.md

 ## What features it has?
 `becho` can:

   + change the foreground and background color of a text and apply dim colors.
-  + place a separator between the arguments received, useful when print elements of shell script array.
+  + place a separator between the arguments.
   + apply bold, italic, underline and crossed out text.
-  + change the case of your text to a variety of cases, useful when printing titles and names.
+  + change the case of your text to a variety of cases.
   + escape new line (\n), tab (\t) and escape (\e, \x1b and \033) characters.
   + repeat the output a desired number of times.
-  + adjust left indentation, that can even contains colored symbol.
+  + adjust left indentation with colored symbols.
-  + control width and wrap text properly even if it contains color sequences.
+  + wrap text properly even with styles.
-  + ignore empty text fragments even if it contains color sequences.
+  + ignore empty arguments.

 ## Preview